rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 - `Login Attribute`: **sAMAccountName** [3]
 - `User Member Attribute`: **memberOf** [4]

+> **Note:**
+>
+> If the AD users in our organisation were to authenticate with their UPN (e.g. jdoe@acme.com) instead of the short logon name, then we would have to set the `Login Attribute` to **userPrincipalName** instead.

-With regards to the `Search Attribute` parameter, it makes sense here to set it to **sAMAccountName|name**.
-This will allow users to be added in the Rancher UI both by entering their username or full name.
+We'll also set the `Search Attribute` parameter to **sAMAccountName|name**.
+That way users can be added to clusters/projects in the Rancher UI either by entering their username or full name.

 ### Identify Group Schema